If you’ve ever been in a state of sheer panic, someone may have told you to “take a deep breath” to calm yourself down.

 Some retraining methods to investigate are Buteyko, Papworth and Pranayama yoga.

-Other research, discussed in previous issues, shows that a lot of our memory retention occurs at night, when memories stored in the hippocampus during the day are moved to permanent storage in other parts of the brain.
+Other research shows that a lot of our memory retention occurs at night, when memories stored in the hippocampus during the day are moved to permanent storage in other parts of the brain.
 It’s known that poor sleep disrupts this process and contributes to memory loss.